JanHerca/urantiapedia/output/wikijs/en/article/IUA_Tidings/IUA_2015_mini_study_guide.md

 >
 > And this youth, Fortune, subsequently became the leader of the Christians in Crete and the close associate of Titus in his labors for the uplift of the Cretan believers.
 >
 > The travelers were truly rested and refreshed when they made ready about noon one day to sail for Carthage in northern Africa, stopping for two days at Cyrene.
 It was here that Jesus and Ganid gave first aid to a lad named Rufus, who had been injured by the breakdown of a loaded oxcart.
-They carried him home to his mother, and his father, Simon, little dreamed that the man whose cross he subsequently bore by orders of a Roman soldier was the stranger who once befriended his son. [[UB 130:6.1-6](/en/The_Urantia_Book/130#p6_1)]
+They carried him home to his mother, and his father, Simon, little dreamed that the man whose cross he subsequently bore by orders of a Roman soldier was the stranger who once befriended his son. <a id="a61_486"></a>[[UB 130:6.1-6](/en/The_Urantia_Book/130#p6_1)]

 ## References